lwjglgamedev/vulkanbook/bookcontents/chapter-06/chapter-06.md

 }
 ```

-Although the code looks similar to the one use din the previous chapter, there is an important change, we are resetting the command buffer.
+Although the code looks similar to the one used in the previous chapter, there is an important change, we are resetting the command buffer.
 In the previous chapter, we pre-record the command buffers at the beginning.
 Here we are recording a command buffer in each frame, we need to reset them prior to is usage.
 It is important to do it after the fence has been signaled, to prevent the command buffer rest while is still in use.
 The new code starts now:

 ```java
 public class ForwardRenderActivity {